TL;DR — Custom IoT Product Development at a Glance

 - What is the approximate size of the user base you're targeting?

-Based on this information, you’ll be able to select a suitable technology stack for your project, lay the foundation for an IoT architecture that would flexibly scale along with your product, and get a realistic IoT cost estimate.
+Based on this information, you'll be able to select a suitable technology stack, lay the foundation for an IoT architecture that would flexibly scale, and get a realistic IoT cost estimate.

 IoT Prototyping